legendum/pass/README.md

 > pass
 my secret phrase

+WARNING: using default salt "Himalayan"
+         please set your env variable PASS_SALT

 QYYL96XiEs$gWmJtZJDBY9t$OMZxjmBGjDgqG4xo
 ```

 (If you didn't setup the `PASS_SALT` environment variable, you should see this)

-Note that *all* passwords are 45 characters long and include 2 special chars.
+Note that passwords are at least 30 characters long and include 2 special chars.

 ## Example